Spain Digital Nomad Visa Guide (2024)

 Let’s get started!

-Quick digital nomad visa facts for Spain
+Quick Digital Nomad Visa facts for Spain

-Before we explain everything in detail about Spain digital nomad visa program, let’s check out quick digital nomad visa facts for Spain.
+Before we explain everything in detail about Spain’s Digital Nomad Visa program, let’s check out quick Digital Nomad Visa facts for Spain.

-Spain visa questionsSpain visa answers
+Spain digital nomad visa questionsSpain digital nomad visa answers

-– Anyone who meets the other criteria stated later in the guide under the subheading Who is eligible to apply for Spain’s digital nomad visa?
+– Anyone who meets the other criteria stated later in the guide under the subheading Who is eligible to apply for Spain’s Digital Nomad Visa?

-Possible to extend the visa?Yes, up to 5 years
+Possible to extend the visa?Yes, up to 5 years through residence permits (renewed annually)

-Processing time for visa application?20 calendar days
+Processing time for visa application?Around 10 calendar days

 What to expect as a digital nomad in Spain?